rockset/dbt-rockset/README.md

 ### Caveats
 1. `unique_key` is not supported with incremental, unless it is set to [_id](https://rockset.com/docs/special-fields/#the-_id-field), which acts as a natural `unique_key` in Rockset anyway.
 2. The `table` materialization is slower in Rockset than most due to Rockset's architecture as a low-latency, real-time database.
 Creating new collections requires provisioning hot storage to index and serve fresh data, which takes about a minute.
-3. Rockset queries have a two-minute timeout.
-Any model which runs a query that takes longer to execute than two minutes will fail.
+3. Rockset queries have a two-minute timeout unless run asynchronously.
+You can extend this limit to 30 minutes by setting the run_async_iis to true.
+However, if the query ends up in the queue because you have hit your org's Concurrent Query Execution Limit (CQEL), the query must at least start execution before 2 minutes have passed.
+Otherwise, your IIS query will error.
+If the query leaves the queue and begins execution before 2 minutes have passed, the normal 30 minute time limit will apply.